Consistency, efficiency and robustness of conditional disparity methods

-almost surely with $T_n(x_1,x_2) > 0$, see \citet[][Chap.
-3 Theorem 1]{DevroyeGyorfi85}.
-Thus $T_n(x_1,x_2) \rightarrow 0$ for almost all $(x_1,x_2)$. \end{proof} In particular, we can rely on this theorem to remove Assumption \ref{ass:D.inf} from the minimum disparity methods studied below in special cases that employ $\hatgnh$ as a density estimate.
-Relevant further results are given in Appendix \ref{app:nocenter}.
+In particular, we can rely on this theorem to remove assumption~\textup{(D4)} from the minimum disparity methods studied below in special cases that employ $\hatgnh$ as a density estimate.
+Relevant further results are given in Supplemental Appendix~E (Hooker \cite{Hooker14}).

-\section{Consistency of Minimum Disparity Estimators for Conditional Models}
+\section{Consistency of minimum disparity estimators for conditional models}

-In this section we define minimum disparity estimators for the conditionally specified models based on distributions and data defined in Section \ref{sec:assumptions}.
-For the purposes of notational simplicity, we will ignore the distinction between continuous and discrete random variables $X_1,X_2$ and $Y_1,Y_2$, but we will make use of the division $x = (\xm,\xs,\xg)$ into those covariates $\xm$ used to center the estimated density, those used to condition, $\xg$, and those in both, $\xs$.
+In this section, we define minimum disparity estimators for the conditionally specified models based on distributions and data defined in Section~\ref{secassumptions}.
+For the purposes of notational simplicity, we will ignore the distinction between continuous and discrete random variables $X_1,X_2$ and $Y_1,Y_2$, but we will make use of the division $x = (x^m,x^s,x^g)$ into those covariates $x^m$ used to center the estimated density, those used to condition, $x^g$, and those in both, $x^s$.
 We assume that a parametric model has been proposed for these data of the form

 where we assume that the $X_i$ are independently drawn from a distribution $h(x)$ which is not parametrically specified.
 For this model, the maximum likelihood estimator for $\theta$ given observations $(Y_i,X_i)$, $i = 1,\ldots,n$ is